- A Theology of Strategy Development

 Where do the traditional planning tools fit in?
 They can play an important but secondary role throughout the planning process.
 Think of them as “filling in and rounding out.”

-- The environmental scan is helpful to more fully understand the mission and to ensure that the theory of change is comprehensive.
-It can also help with the development of the strategic initiatives.
+- The environmental scan (also called a landscape scan) is helpful to more fully understand the mission and to ensure that the theory of change is comprehensive, so it should be done as a step in developing the theory of change.
+The scan can also help with the development of the strategic initiatives.
 The scan may indicate the tasks of fulfilling the mission will be more or less difficult, but it shouldn’t deter anyone from doing what must be done to fulfil their mission.
 The environmental scan will likely surface a list of things to ask God for his help.
 Doing the environmental scan ahead of or during the early stages of the strategy development process is helpful as it provides the context in which your ministry is working.

 - The SWOT analysis should be done in stages: